PR Goes Way Beyond the Press Release

 What is PR?

-PR is so much more than a press release, although a press release is one of many important tools that PR pros use to communicate.
-And because the results from PR can reach great magnitudes, more and more communications leaders are sitting right at the same table as the C-suite, serving as valuable strategic advisors.
+PR is so much more than a press release, although it's one of many important tools that PR pros use to communicate.
+Because the results from PR can reach great magnitudes, more and more communications leaders are sitting right at the same table as the C-suite, serving as valuable strategic advisors.

 PR Helps Increase Awareness and Growth